ZeroShork/bridgeipelago-docker/docs/setup.md

 1. Fill out 'ArchipelagoBotSlot' with the slot name of the bot (Not needed if you used the included yaml)
 1. Fill out 'ArchipelagoTrackerURL' with the Tracker room URL
 1. Fill out 'ArchipelagoServerURL' with the room URL
+1. Fill out 'UniqueID' with the RoomID/seed/an arbitrary value (see [UniqueID](#UniqueID) for detailed useage)
 - Item Filter Config
 1. Set 'BotItemSpoilTraps' to 'true' if you'd like to have traps spoiled, or change to 'false' to hide traps
 1. Set 'BotItemFilterLevel' to the level you'd like (0, 1, 2)
 - Relay Config
 1. Set desired AP to Discord relay options.
+- Drawbridge Config
+1. Set 'DiscordBridgeEnabled' to 'true' if you'd like chat from discord bridged to AP.
 - Meta Config
 1. Set 'FlavorDeathLink' to 'true' if you'd like custom flavored deathlink messages.